Brian Johnson (Australian footballer)

 Brian Johnson (22 September 1932 – 4 May 2015) was an Australian rules footballer who played with North Melbourne in the Victorian Football League (VFL).

-Johnson lost the sight in one eye and the other eye was badly effected as a result of a knock to the head against Essendon on Saturday, 28 April, 1956.
+Johnson lost the sight in one eye and the other eye was badly affected as a result of a knock to the head against Essendon on Saturday, 28 April 1956.

 $8500 was raised by a public appeal to assist Johnson and his young family after his eye injury.